Qiskit/qiskit-ibm-runtime/docs/how_to/list_available_backends.rst

 List available backends
 =======================

-This guide shows you how to specify the backend and how to see the list of available backends (physical quantum systems or simulators) and apply filters to choose a backend to run a runtime programs.
+This guide shows you how to list all the backends available to you.

 Before you begin
 ----------------